-ROAR coconut oil virgin pressed (extra virgin is a meaningless term in regards to coconut oil as the virgin press is the first press) and has not been bleached, deodorised, hydrogenated or heat treated – meaning that it has optimum flavour and health properties.
+ROAR coconut oil extra virgin pressed is made from the first press of the extracted oil (virgin) at low temperuratures (extra) and has not been bleached, deodorised, hydrogenated or heat treated – meaning that it has optimum flavour and health properties.

-We strongly recommend you stay clear of non-virgin coconut oils that have been refined (also called RBD – refined bleached and deodorised).
+So there is a very strong distiction – that many people may not be aware of – between extra virgin and refined coconut oils (also called RBD – refined bleached and deodorised).
 They will not have the same poly-phenols that give the coconut its unique and profound health properties.
 Sri Lankan coconut oil tends to have a more mild coconut flavour than oils produced in South East Asia – so if you are worried about a strong coconut oil flavour we urge you to try our oil instead of trying RBD coconut oil.
 This is for the reason that the refining and bleaching process can hide some pretty bad inadequacies in the product.
 Please check out this website if you want some good information on the difference between good quality and bad quality coconut oil.

 It is important to point out the difference between virgin cold-pressed coconut oil and RBD (refined, bleached and deodorised) aka copra oil.
 Virgin cold-pressed coconut oil that has been produced through the process of wet extraction (i.e. ROAR coconut oil) has been shown to lower LDL (bad) cholesterol and increased HDL (good) cholesterol – making it beneficial for heart health.
 These benefits are not found in RBD/copra oil.